jaredkrinke/log/content/posts/web-development/souring-on-npm.md

 ## Malware
 As I read in [an article](https://therecord.media/malware-found-in-coa-and-rc-two-npm-packages-with-23m-weekly-downloads/) today (and similar articles in the recent past), NPM has the questionable default behavior of allowing packages to run arbitrary scripts at install time.
 Ideally, this would be for life cycle management operations such as building caches or compiling native code, but this is also an easy target for hackers to hijack a commonly-installed package's maintainer's account and push out an update with malware that is triggered on install.

-Obviously, there's no perfect solution for NPM to stop such attacks, but right now the default behavior of NPM (no version pinning, running scripts on install, not making it easy to inspect the contents of a package before downloading) means that if you want to install a package that solves a problem, now you need to:
+Obviously, there's no perfect solution for NPM to stop such attacks, but right now the default behavior of NPM (no version specification required, running scripts on install, not making it easy to inspect the contents of a package before downloading) means that if you want to install a package that solves a problem, now you need to:

 * Vet the maintainers of the package *and all its dependencies*
 * Install the package with `--ignore-scripts` to download the code